 In your last leg of your walk around the museum, choose to exit via the ‘slopes of the Acropolis’ where you will pass a pair of clay Nikes in immaculate condition, believed to have been decorations from a prominent roof or building from around the 1st-3rd century AD.
 The sloped areas take you on a journey through the ages of what life was like for the people who lived in the foothills of the sacred rock.
 A glass floor allows you to see another perspective of the archaeological excavation that was uncovered during the museum’s construction.
 The architects incorporated these slopes to represent the ascent or descent of climbing the Acropolis.

 Why Athens Tips:

 - Museum archaeologist hosts are available to answer questions about the exhibits every day from 9:30am – 5:00pm.
-You’ll find them wearing large red and white badges. (available in English, French and Greek)
+You’ll find them wearing large red and white badges.
+(Available in English, French and Greek).

 - The museum offers a complimentary guided tour at various times throughout the year, with the price of normal admission, every Friday at 6:00pm led by an archaeologist who shares fascinating insights about the exhibits.
-Check museum’s website for active tours.
+Check the museum’s website for active tours.

 - The Acropolis Museum restaurant is open from 8:00am (9:00am in winter) with indoor and outdoor seating and views of the Parthenon.
 Coffee, breakfast and lunch is served seven days a week and dinner is served until 10:00pm on Fridays.
 A ground floor café is also available overlooking the archaeological excavation